jgraley/inferno-cpp2v/src/sr/stages.md

 ### Planning Stage One `P` (steppy)

 In stage one, `SCREngine`s are created .
-There is one for master/outer and one for every slave/inner defined within the master/outer _(wind-in)_.
+There is one for root and one for every embedded SCR agent defined within, etc _(wind-in)_.
 The `SCREngine`s scan their pattern tree and categorise the agents:
  - Which pattern nodes really belong to me and not some outer/master?
  - Which are reached during search, replace or both (the _phases_)?
  - What order are they reached during replace?
- - Which slave/inner `SCREngine`s will be reached?
+ - Which embedded `SCREngine`s will be reached?

 ### Planning Stage Two `Q` (steppy)